Injury Attorneys | Restoring LivesTM

-A 2014 study in the American Journal of Sports medicine revealed that a staggering 70 percent of student athletes continued to compete despite being symptomatic of a concussion.
-40 percent of them failed to even report symptoms to their coaches.
+A 2014 study in the American Journal of Sports Medicine revealed that a staggering 70 percent of student athletes continued to compete despite being symptomatic of a concussion, and 40 percent of them failed to even report symptoms to their coaches.

-According to the CDC, 47 percent of all reported sports concussions happen during high school football practice.
+According to the Centers for Disease Control, 47 percent of all reported sports concussions happen during high school football practice.
 For teens between the ages of 14 and 17, concussions have risen 200 percent in the last ten years.
-However, fatalities directly related to head injuries acquired on the field have declined: now, there are between zero and eight deaths per year, compared to the 26 student-athletes who died in 1968 from injuries sustained during play.
+However, fatalities directly related to head injuries acquired on the field have declined: Now, there are between zero and eight deaths per year, compared to the 26 student athletes who died in 1968 from injuries sustained during play.

 The management of concussions in high school football players hasn’t been as regulated as professional or college football.
 In January 2014, Mississippi Governor Phil Bryant signed the Mississippi Youth Concussion Act, which meant that every state had its own mandatory concussion law.
 Until then, there wasn’t a standard protocol for a student obtaining a concussion while playing football.